Collective Cartography is a community storytelling project about place, memory, and imagination.

 Project Leads

-Dr. Canady is an Assistant Professor of Literacy in SOU’s School of Education.
+Dr. Canady is an Assistant Professor of Literacy in SOU’s School of Education and Chair of Ed Undergrad Studies.
 She is Co-Director of the Oregon Writing Project and a Faculty Fellow at the Institute for Applied Sustainability.
+She and Erick, with Troy Hicks, led the NEH Human/Nature Institute and were awarded a second NEH grant for the Future Earth Story Project.